ssoonmi/mongo-atlas-js-seed-demo/README.md

-# Seeding into MongoDB Atlas with Connection URI
+# Seeding with JavaScript into MongoDB Atlas with Connection URI
 If you have any questions or are stuck at any point, please message me.

 ## Drop Database (optional)